 Sandra Cramer B.Psy M.HK DC DO(mp) DACNB

 Sandra Cramer began her interest in neuroscience while studying biopsychology.
-Biopsychology is the study of brain and behaviour and this is where she earned a four year Bachelor of Science.
-This is a science degree that looks at the specific areas of the brain involved in different behaviours and personality, along with applications of neuropsychological testing.
-She then continued onto a Master of Science in Exercise Physiology and Kinesiology.
-During this time her focus was on the effects of the vestibulo-sympathetic system, and cardiac rehab.
+Biopsychology is the study of brain and behavior and this is where she earned a four year Bachelor of Science.
+Biopsychology is the study of brain and behavior.
+She then continued onto a Master of Science in Exercise Physiology.
+During this time her focus was on the effects of the vestibulo-sympathetic system.

-· 2 year post grad Certification Vestibular Rehabilitation
+- 2 year post grad Certification Vestibular Rehabilitation Carrick INstitute

-· 2 year post grad Certification Traumatic brain injuries & Concussion Rehab
+- 2 year post grad Certification Traumatic brain injuries & Concussion Rehab Dr Ted Carrick

 Brittany Becker M.HK, B.HK (Honors)